darkroomengineering/hamo/README.md

 `useClickOutsideEvent` – trigger a callback when user clicks outside of a reference node.

-`useDebug` – returns true if #debug is present in the url.
+`useDebug` – returns true if #debug, ?debug or /\_debug is present in the url.

-`useDocumentReadyState` – returns true if document is ready.
+`useDocumentReadyState` – returns true if document.readyState.

 `useFrame` – use `@studio-freight/tempus` animation frame.

-`useInterval` – create and dispose intervals.
+`useInterval` – run a callback every x milliseconds.

 `useIsClient` – returns true if window is defined.